-Nowhere is the baked association with history more apparent than at RedBeard Historic Bakery in Trentham, where the wood-fired, nineteenth-century masonry oven is as much an attraction as the artisan pies, bread and cakes.
-If you like your bread with extras, you can watch the bakers at work, tour the historic bakery, and take a bread-making workshop.
+At RedBeard Historic Bakery in Trentham the wood-fired 19th-century masonry oven is as much an attraction as the artisan pies, bread and cakes it produces.
+Watch the bakers at work, tour the historic bakery, and take a bread-making workshop.

-Located in a former piggery within the lush surrounds of the Sherbrooke Forest, Burnham Bakery takes pride in making bread as our foremothers and forefathers did.
-Their master bakers take the best local ingredients and apply biodynamic and sustainable practices and plenty of flavour.
+Within lush Sherbrooke Forest, Burnham Bakery takes pride in making bread the traditional way.
+Master bakers take the best local ingredients and apply biodynamic and sustainable practices to produce plenty of flavour.